Skip to content

 What documents are usually required?

-Your attorney may provide the retainer agreement, police/incident reports, medical records and bills, liability assessments, insurance details, and any settlement offers or demand packages.
+Your attorney may provide confirmation of representation, incident reports, medical records and bills, insurance details, and any settlement discussions or demand materials.

 What does a lawsuit cash advance cost?

 Costs can be high and often accrue monthly (sometimes compounding).
-Ask for a written payoff schedule at 6, 12, and 18 months and borrow the minimum you need.
+Ask for a written payoff schedule at multiple time points and borrow only what you need.

 Do I repay anything if I lose?

-Generally, no. Non-recourse funding is typically repaid only if you recover money.
-Review your contract for exceptions and fees.
+Generally, non-recourse funding is repaid only if you recover money.
+Review your contract for the exact terms, exceptions, and fees.

 Will funding affect my case?